Other Businesses

 Commercial Enquiries

 The Port of Troon plays an integral role in Scotland’s supply chains and is situated on the west coast of Ayrshire, near to the Royal Troon Golf Course.
 Together with ABP’s port of Ayr, it contributes around £42 million to the UK economy.
-The Port of Troon is home to Timberlink, a sustainable distribution service which handles over 100,000 tonnes of timber each year across Scotland and Ireland.
+The Port of Troon is home to Timberlink, a sustainable distribution service which handles over 100,000 tonnes of timber each year between Argyll and Ayrshire.

 Throughout our network of 21 ports around Britain, our expert and highly-trained teams are ready to work in partnership to deliver the solutions your business needs.